HarbourHeading/KVM-GPU-Passthrough/README.md

 ### Troubleshooting

-**Q: VM not running?**<br>
+#### VM not running
-A: Check if libvirtd is running: `sudo systemctl status libvirtd`.
+Check if libvirtd is running: `sudo systemctl status libvirtd`.
 Look for any errors in logs if not.

-**Q: Nvidia GPU not isolated?**<br>
+#### Nvidia GPU not isolated
-A: Try adding `softdep nvidia pre: vfio-pci` under the options line in `/etc/modprobe.d/vfio.conf`.
+Try adding `softdep nvidia pre: vfio-pci` under the options line in `/etc/modprobe.d/vfio.conf`.
 If this doesn't work for you either, Read more on the [Arch wikis guide on GPU isolation](https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF#Isolating_the_GPU).

-**Q: Windows VM only showing 1 logical processor being used?**<br>
+#### Windows VM only showing 1 logical processor being used
-A: You may need to manually specify the cores in the VM configuration.
+You may need to manually specify the cores in the VM configuration.
 To do so, do the following:
      Enter your server CLI.
 Turn off the VM before editing it with `virsh destroy <guestname>`.
      Then, edit it with `virsh edit <guestname>` to include: